How to Add Functional Design to a Parking Structure

 The ability to add out-of-the-box thinking for a parking structure is exciting for the architect stuck on “that parking structure” project.
 So many architectural material options exist and design is only limited to the imagination, and size of the structure.
 The simple parking structure facade stands ready for the architect’s palette of imagination.
 Custom perforated metal panels serve both function and aesthetics to beautify an otherwise boring concrete structure.
 Architectural options further extend into internal environments.
 The internal parking structure is an opportunity to enhance the walking experience with architectural metal dividers, beautiful stairs, pedestrian walkways, or elevator cores worthy of Instagram.

-The Block 7 Parking Structure Project
+The Block 7 Parking Structure Case Study

 The Block 7 project in Milwaukee, WI, designed by American Design, complements the look of the surrounding environment.
 This parking structure connects to the new Bucks Arena, and was built with future expansion into a mixed-use property.
 Here is a reference on additional items to think about with a mixed-use parking structure design.
 The facade has 303 custom perforated aluminum metal panels to complement the nearby new construction.
 The metal panel specifications include aluminum and holes for the function of both aesthetics and air flow.
 The air flow helps eliminate carbon monoxide build-up.
 The installation by Ironworkers Local 8 met requirements of SBE and RPP.